-Master's programme in Machine Learning
+MSc Machine Learning

 Machine Learning at KTH

-The first area describes how machine learning is used to solve problems in particular application domains such as computer vision, information retrieval, speech and language processing, computational biology and robotics.
-The second area gives the students the chance to take more basic theoretical courses in applied mathematics, statistics, and machine learning.
+The first grouping of courses describes how machine learning is used to solve problems in particular application domains such as computer vision, information retrieval, speech and language processing, computational biology and robotics.
+The second course grouping gives the students the chance to take more basic theoretical courses in applied mathematics, statistics, and machine learning.
 Of particular interest to many will be the chance to learn about and understand in detail the exciting field of deep learning through several state-of-the-art courses such as:

 This master's programme is also a suitable basis for work in a research and development department in industry, as well as for a continued research career, and doctoral studies.